nucleome/docs/source/components.rst

     :align: center
     :figwidth: 640px

-    3D structure models viewed in four atom styles
+    The same 3D structure viewed in four atom styles

 Exploring 3D structures
 -----------------------

 **Rotate**

-Left-clicking any place in the 3D structure panel, holding the mouse and dragging it you will see different views of the 3D structure.
+Left-clicking any place in the 3D structure panel, holding the mouse and dragging it you will see views of the 3D structure from different angles.

 **Zoom-in and Zoom-out**